-Having healthy blood pressure is a very important topic not only for avoiding heart problems but simply for longer life.
+I’ve decided to update this topic in 2023, because having healthy blood pressure is a very important topic not only for avoiding heart problems but simply for longer life.

 And personally speaking, this is very important for me because I have a family history of blood pressure problems.

 The good news is that there are lots of simple ways to support healthy blood pressure, naturally.
-And today I’m going to reveal 3 simple pressure points on your body, that will help with blood pressure.
+And today I’m going to reveal 3 simple pressure points in your body, that will help with blood pressure.

 Something important that I want to bring to your attention about today’s topic is that these solutions are for instant results, NOT long-term solutions.